PierceLD/CS5300-Project-1/README.md

 - It also has member functions for checking which normal form it is in--`is#NF()`--and also helper functions for getting specific attributes or comparing an inputted set of attributes or functional dependencies to it's own sets.
 - The other non-member functions--`normalizeTo#NF()`--in the same file are the normalization functions for 1NF to 5NF, where a table is inputted and a set of tables is outputted representing the inputted table altered/decomposed in the respective normal form.
 - `dataProject()` is used to properly project data tuples into each decomposed table of a base relation.
+- For 5NF, we narrowed it down so that a table with 3 prime attributes will only be decomposed (if necessary).
+A table with more or less prime attributes will be ignored.

 **DatabaseSchema.py**
 - A DatabaseSchema object stores the original input table, un-altered, and a list of Table objects, which holds all of the tables resulting from decomposing the original input table.
 This is the object created in **main.py** to start the process of decomposition.